 If you graduated from a recognized academic institution outside the United States, you must hold a degree equivalent to a U.S. bachelor’s degree.
 Equivalency is determined by international evaluators in the UC Berkeley Graduate Admissions Office.

 For initial admissions review, copies of official undergraduate transcripts and copies of degree conferrals from all institutions you attended are required.
 If recommended for admission by the I School, applicants will be required to provide official copies of these documents in order to be formally admitted by the UC Berkeley Graduate Division.
 Because the time between admissions notification and the start of the term may be short, we strongly recommend that you have all necessary official documents in hand and are prepared to submit them as quickly as possible if you are recommended for admission.
 Applicants who fail to submit the required official documents in time may have to delay their start to the program.

 Degree conferral certificates must explicitly state “Degree Conferred On + [date]” or “Degree awarded on + [date]”.
 Certificates indicating that an applicant passed an examination are not accepted as official degree conferral certificates.

 Academic records must be originals, issued in the original language of instruction, and accompanied by English translations.
 Per UC Berkeley Graduate Division requirements, translations must be provided by a certified member of the American Translators Association.

 Records or transcripts must be issued by the school and include the school’s stamp or embossed seal and the signature of the authorizing official.
 Transcripts in a sealed envelope are preferred; if the student cannot acquire these, original transcripts are accepted.
-Click here for more information about the official document guidelines for your country.

 Frequently Asked Questions